enricofrigoli/chg_project/script/task09.md

-  - **Ploidy** is computed considering the *LogR* of the genomic segments (ratio between tumor and control coverage within the segment), normalized over the ration between the mean tumor and control coverage.
+  - **Ploidy** is computed considering the *LogR* of the genomic segments (ratio between tumor and control coverage within the segment), normalized over the ratio between the mean tumor and control coverage.
 The normalization leads to a shift in the *LogR* signal when the difference in coverage between tumor and control is due to aneuploidy (abnormal number of alleles).